 Lung cancer: The abnormal cell growth of lung tissues.
 The risk of lung cancer among people exposed to asbestos is seven times greater than that of the general population, especially in patients with a significant smoking history.
 Asbestos also causes lung cancer.
 For every case of mesothelioma, there are at least twice as many cases of asbestos-related lung cancer.

-Other related cancers: cancers of the larynx, pancreas, esophagus, colon, kidney, omentum (the fatty tissue layer covering the lower abdomen) and tunica vaginalis (inner lining of the testicular sac) have also been linked to asbestos exposure, as well as ovarian cancer through the use of talcum powder around the genital area.
+Other related cancers: cancers of the larynx, pancreas, esophagus, colon, kidney, omentum (the fatty tissue layer covering the lower abdomen) and tunica vaginalis (inner lining of the testicular sac) have also been linked to asbestos exposure.

 Motley Rice attorneys pioneered the fight against asbestos manufacturers more than 30 years ago and uncovered documents that exposed asbestos companies' indifference and cover up of the asbestos-related diseases epidemic.
 We continue to fight for asbestos victims and have achieved many precedents on their behalf.